 Afternoon, boys and girls!
-Last night’s Helpers was quite beneficial in the finances column with both of my puck line picks coming through.
+Last night’s Helpers was quite beneficial in the finances column with high acceptance payday loans direct lenders, both of my puck line picks coming through.
 I know, I know, I backed off the Nashville play when I saw that Mike Smith was not starting, but you know what, Mike Smith still played.
 And he played poorly.
 Rather than helping to clot the bleeding, he acted like a blood thinner and the second period wound up looking like a scene from Dexter for the Bolts.

 I have to admit, players, I felt pretty vindicated last night.
 It was good to get my first two puck line victories.
 The under was a disaster in the CGY/STL but I can’t say I expected Curtis McElhinney to look like a post-Katrina levee.
 I must say, Calgary will go nowhere in late April/May unless they find a more competent backup goaltender.
 I know Kipper’s a workhorse, but keeping your goaltender fresh is the secret to playoff success.
 Just ask San Jose how the playoffs go when your goalie plays 70+ games.